Close

 Arbeit

-Together with a group of young local volunteers you help with tasks like putting up tents and preparing food.
-You will also be playing with the children.
 It is important to have a Workcamp there because they think it is really valuable to learn about other countries not only for the children but also for the local group of German volunteers.
-Please be aware: the local children do not speak English.
+The local children do not speak English but you will be supported by our amazing project partners and you will find ways together to conntect with them :)

 Unterkunft und Verpflegung